 Doris Rodriguez thought she’d never reach her goal.
-She attempted to lose weight many times before but always fell prey to the one major obstacle in her life; herself.
-Finally, at her heaviest weight of 205 lbs, Doris had finally had enough and decided to prove to herself that she was capable of anything she set her mind to.
+She attempted to lose weight many times before but always fell prey to the one major obstacle in her life: herself.
+Finally, at her heaviest weight of 205 pounds, Doris had finally had enough and decided to prove to herself that she was capable of anything she set her mind to.

 SM: What was your biggest motivation for losing the weight?

 DR: My biggest motivation was my daughter; I wanted to be healthy for her and of course for myself.

 SM: How long did it take you to reach your goal?
 Any plateaus?